 The cost to develop new products and advance those products to the IND stage can be significant.
 Worldwide antibody manufacturing capacity is currently constrained, and, generally, manufacturing capacity must be reserved months in advance of production.
 We anticipate that we will incur substantial costs to reserve manufacturing space and manufacture humanized antibody.
 If we elect to develop these products ourselves, we expect to devote substantial financial and human resources to the development of our three most advanced products for the foreseeable future.
 Alternatively, we may license out one or all of these products prior to clinical development.
 We review the results of all preclinical studies and tests to evaluate the viability of products under development.
 We evaluate the value of each potential product at each stage of development to determine when, if ever, we should consider out-licensing the product.
 We are unable to reliably estimate the costs to develop our potential products as a result of the uncertainties related to preclinical and clinical testing.
-Our decision to move a product into the clinical development, The costs to take a product through clinical trials is dependent upon, among other things, the medical indications, the timing, size and dosing schedule of each clinical trial, the number of patients enrolled in each trial, and the speed at which patients are enrolled and treated.
+Our decision to move a product into the clinical development phase is predicated upon the results of preclinical tests.
+We cannot accurately predict which, if any, of our product candidates will move into clinical development.
+The costs to take a product through clinical trials is dependent upon, among other things, the medical indications, the timing, size and dosing schedule of each clinical trial, the number of patients enrolled in each trial, and the speed at which patients are enrolled and treated.
 In many cases, we are unable to determine what, if any, indication a particular product candidate will treat until we have completed extensive preclinical studies.
 Given the uncertainties related to new drug development, we are currently unable to estimate when, if ever, our potential product candidates will generate revenues and cash flows.

 DM1 is the cytotoxic agent that we currently use in the manufacture of all of our collaborators' and our own conjugates.
 In order to enhance manufacturing yields, we have devoted substantial resources to improve the strain of the microorganism that produces ansamitocin P3, the precursor to DM1.
 We also continue to devote considerable resources to improve the DM1 manufacturing processes.
-In connection with these efforts, we anticipate that we will incur research and development expense of \$800,000 over the next six months.
+In connection with these efforts, we anticipate that we will incur research and development expense of \$400,000 over the next three months.

 We generally do not track our historical research and development costs by project; rather, we track such costs by department and expense category.
 For this reason, we cannot accurately estimate with any degree of certainty what our historical costs have been for any particular research and development project.
-We believe that our research and development costs by project are confidential and the disclosure of such costs could have a material negative effect on our ability to negotiate with our suppliers, collaborators and potential collaborators and, accordingly, do not disclose our individual project research and development expense.
+We believe that our research and development costs by project are confidential and the disclosure of such costs could have a material negative effect on our ability to negotiate with our suppliers, collaborators and potential collaborators and, accordingly, do not disclose our individual project research and development expenses.